The Clear Edge

 Felix’s timeline:

-The dip happens.
-Plan for it.
-The recovery happens faster because you’re selling into waitlist demand with freed capacity.
+The dip is inevitable, so plan for it, knowing the recovery comes faster because you’re selling into waitlist demand with freed capacity.

 What This Solves:

-You simplify operations (fewer service tiers = less complexity = lower coordination cost)
+• You simplify operations because fewer service tiers mean less complexity and lower coordination costs.

 What This Costs: